fragrussu/sardunet/README.md

 # SARDU-Net class and tutorials

-SARDU-Net is implemented in the `sardunet_v1` python class, which is defined in the [`sardunet.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/sardunet.py) file.
+SARDU-Net is implemented as `sardunet_v1` python class, defined in the [`sardunet.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/sardunet.py) file.
 Additional command line tools are provided to train and deploy `sardunet_v1` objects.

-A number of [tutorials](https://github.com/fragrussu/sardunet/tree/master/tutorials) demonstrate how to use these tools.
+A number of [tutorials](https://github.com/fragrussu/sardunet/blob/master/tutorials/README.md) demonstrate how to use these tools.

 * [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training.